stbiadmin/jdn-website/content/media.md

   <div class="media-featured-body">
     <div class="media-featured-kicker">Podcast · 2024</div>
     <h3>Competing in a Generative World</h3>
-    <p>Long-form conversation with Ben Lorica on how product management, evaluation, and moats have shifted since generative AI became the substrate.</p>
+    <p>Long-form conversation with Ben Lorica on how PM, evaluation, and moats have shifted since generative AI became the substrate.</p>
   </div>
 </a>